dherault/serverless-offline/CONTRIBUTING.md

 You can test your local changes to serverless-offline if different ways
 - Point your **serverless.yml** directly to the local changes
   - agnostic to your tech stack, as long as you have serverless.yml
-- Point your npm **package.json** to the local changes
+- Point your yarn **package.json** to the local changes
-  - depends on an npm project
+  - depends on an yarn project

 we are using Babel to transform ES6 modules (static imports and dynamic imports).